wllm-chndlr/bamazon/README.md

 ## For managers:

 To get started, type 'node bamazonManager.js' into your terminal.
-You'll then see four options.
+You'll then see four options:
+* View Products
+* View Low Inventory
+* Add Inventory
+* Add New Product

 ![m1](assets/m1.png)